Lucas Mangope: Death and legacy

 A statue of Mangope was erected outside the Bahurutshe Boo Manyane tribal office in the North West’s Motswedi (his place of birth) to honour him.
 Mangope died at his home in Motswedi, Lehurutshe on 18 January 2018, aged 94.
 Following his death, officials from the organisation expressed wishes to establish the statue as a tourist attraction since it was the last one standing of the late former president.

 In 2012, a street named after Mangope in North West Province was renamed to honour Molefe Makinta instead; another street named after his wife Leah was also renamed.

 In 2020, it was reported that the infrastructure that the Mangope administration built worth over R1 billion was abandoned by the current administration.

 Family

 Mangope was initially married to a woman named Leah, and they had seven children.
 Leah survived a car accident involving a donkey in the mid-1980s.
 Soon after, her husband ordered the mass slaughter of donkeys by police.
 The killing of the animals continued for seven years.
 Mangope justified it with the argument that donkeys were dangerous and had become a hazard on the roads.
 Other sources say it was Mangope himself who nearly collided with a donkey.
 However, the decision to cull donkeys was more likely due to the drought that was ongoing at the time.
 Leah eventually died on 23 July 2003.
 Mangope remarried in May 2007 to Violet Mongale, a senior nurse.

-His son Kwena Mangope is currently the North West Province Provincial Chairperson for Action SA.